hotwebmatter/AsciiBanner/README.md

 # AsciiBanner

-Second assignment for C# class,
+Second assignment for C# class.

+Not actually assigned by professor, just based on exercise in textbook.

 Generates ASCII banner to be used in all assignments.